ryjen/libcoda-net/README.md

 ##### http::client

- a very basic implementation of an HTTP client:
+ A very basic implementation of an HTTP client.
+Was intended to quickly test:

 ```c++